 They still cost me a lot to make but the solid hand crafted quality that I’m striving for makes this an exclusive shop purchase that will last a lifetime of tattooing.

-To this date I have sold a lot of Caddys to shops here in California and have shipped to about 18 other states.
-A couple to Canada as well. 😊 My first Caddy goal is to get at least one in all 50 states.
 I love this product and I know it sounds crazy at first but it’s truly is our tattoo shops most necessary client comfort.